 Data Drift, Model Drift & Automated Retraining

-The failure mode no code change causes: the world moves and your frozen model goes stale.
-Detect data and concept drift with a KS test, and wire a drift-gated retraining pipeline that only ships a challenger if it beats the champion.
-Part 9 of the MLOps series.
+A model can fail with no code change at all: the world moves on and your frozen model goes stale.
+Detect data and concept drift with a KS test, and build a retraining pipeline that only ships a new model if it beats the current one.
+Part 10 of the MLOps series.

-Back in part one I made a claim and asked you to hold onto it: a model can sit frozen for six months, with not one line of code changed, and still get worse.
-This is the part where we deal with it.
-Every other failure in this series has a cause you can point at — a bad deploy, a CVE, an OOM.
+Back in part one, I made a claim and asked you to remember it: a model can sit frozen for six months, with not one line of code changed, and still get worse.
+This is the part where we deal with that.
+Every other failure in this series has a cause you can point at — a bad deploy, a CVE, an out-of-memory crash.
 Drift has no such cause.
 The code is fine.
 The infrastructure is fine.
-The world simply moved, and the model is still answering questions about the world as it was on training day.
+The world simply moved on, and the model is still answering questions about the world as it was on training day.

-Remember the photograph analogy from part one?
-The model is a photo of the world at the moment it trained.
-Drift is the gap between that photo and today, and it comes in two flavors.
-Data drift (or covariate shift) is when the inputs change shape — incomes rise, neighborhoods densify, your users move to mobile.
-Concept drift is nastier: the relationship between inputs and the answer changes — what a given house's features are worth is simply different in a new market.
-Both quietly erode accuracy while every dashboard from part eight stays green.
+Remember the photo analogy from part one?
+The model is a photo of the world at the moment it was trained.
+Drift is the gap between that photo and today, and it comes in two forms.
+Data drift (also called covariate shift) means the inputs change shape — incomes rise, neighborhoods grow denser, your users move to mobile.
+Concept drift is worse: the relationship between the inputs and the answer changes — the same house features are simply worth a different amount in a new market.
+Both quietly eat away at accuracy while every dashboard from part nine stays green.

 You already built the first sensor

-In part eight we started emitting a histogram of predicted_price_dollars.
-That was not incidental — it's a live view of your model's output distribution, and a sudden shift in it is often the first visible symptom of drift.
-But an output histogram tells you something changed; it doesn't tell you what, and it can't run the statistical test that turns "looks different" into "is different."
-For that we compare distributions directly.
+In part nine we started emitting a histogram of predicted_price_dollars.
+That wasn't an accident — it's a live view of your model's output distribution, and a sudden shift in it's often the first visible symptom of drift.
+But an output histogram only tells you that something changed; it doesn't tell you what, and it can't run the statistical test that turns "looks different" into "is different."
+For that, we compare distributions directly.

 Detecting data drift with a KS test

-The tool is boring and effective: a two-sample Kolmogorov-Smirnov test.
-Take the feature values the model trained on (the reference) and a recent sample of production inputs (the current), and for each feature ask, "could these two samples plausibly have come from the same distribution?"
+The tool is boring and effective: a two-sample Kolmogorov-Smirnov (KS) test.
+Take the feature values the model trained on (the reference) and a recent sample of production inputs (the current), and for each feature ask: "could these two samples have come from the same distribution?"
 A low p-value says no — that feature has drifted.
-It's the same instinct as a diff, but for distributions instead of text.
+It's the same idea as a diff, but for distributions instead of text.

 # drift/detect_drift.py (core)